0xSpaceShard/starknet-devnet-js/README.md

 ## Spawn a new Devnet

 This library allows you to spawn a Devnet instance inside your program, without a separate terminal.
-It finds a free random free port, and releases all used resources on exit.
+It finds a random free port, and releases all used resources on exit.
+You can specify a port of your choice via `args: ["--port", ...]`.

 ### Spawn a version without manual installation